 - People who consume more alcohol

-- Those who suffer from depression or Alzheimer’s disease
+- Patients who suffer from depression or Alzheimer’s disease

 According to a new clinical report, those who follow a vegan diet normally need an additional omega 3 and vitamin B12 supply in order to prevent the onset of a cardiovascular disease.

 Even though those who consume meat have more chances of developing cardiovascular diseases than vegetarians or vegans, that does not make them immune to this pathology, since their diets have few important nutrients, and it can lead to an iron, zinc, vitamin B12, or omega 3 deficiency.

 A diet that is low in omega 3 and vitamin B12 entails the risk of producing blood clots and atherosclerosis, which also involves a lower HDL or good cholesterol level.
 These factors increase the probability of suffering a heart attack or stroke.
 The consumption of omega 3 and vitamin B12 dietary supplements can provide this necessary nutrients to the organism and reduce the probabilities of suffering said pathologies.

 Omega 3 fatty acids (short chain alpha-linoelic acid or ALA) natural sources for those who follow a vegan or vegetarian diet are mainly linseed oil, walnut oil, or hemp oil (as well as hemp protein).
 The organism also needs long chain omega-3 acids, such as eicosapentaenoic fatty acid (EPA) and docosahexaenoic acid (DHA), in order to provide the benefits of omega-3 fats.
 The way in which the body metabolizes ALA into EPA and DHA depends on each person.